-Of course, the easiest way to find a spa is to "google it."
-If you're looking for a day spa, type in "spas" and your town name or zip code and see what business results come up.
-But if you haven't been before, it's important to do some research before you.
-When you visit their websites, see what kind of spa treatments the spa offers and how much they cost.
-Look at photos of the facilities.
-Read about the owners and their philosophy.
-Do you like what you see?
-Does it fit your style and budget?
+Of course, the easiest way to find a spa is to "Google" it.
+If you're looking for a day spa—type in "spas" and your town name or zip code and see what business results come up.
+But if you haven't been before, it's important to do some research before you go.

 If so, give them a call.
 You'll be able to find out a lot about the spa by how knowledgeable and helpful the staff is.
 Can they describe the treatments?
 Can they recommend a massage therapist based on what style you like?